FrontEndFoxes/curriculum/workshop/minis/mini1.md

 <script></script>
 ```

-Now copy the whole `v-card` component that contains the favorite dogs (it's near the bottom) from `App.vue` and paste it inside the template tag.
+Now copy the whole `v-card` component that contains the favorite dogs (it's near the bottom, and has the css class `dog-card`) from `App.vue` and paste it inside the template tag.
 You can delete it from `App.vue`.

 We now need a way to pass the dog image we want to view from the parent to the child.
 To do so, Vue uses `props`.